southshoreandmain/kettlecue-privacy/README.md

-# KettleQ Privacy Policy
+# KettleCue Privacy Policy

-KettleQ ("we", "our", or "us") respects your privacy.
+KettleCue ("we", "our", or "us") respects your privacy.
 This Privacy Policy explains how information is handled when you use the KettleQ mobile application.

 ## Information We Collect

-KettleQ does not collect, store, or share any personal data.
+KettleCue does not collect, store, or share any personal data.

 ## Microphone and Speech Recognition

-KettleQ uses your device’s microphone to enable voice commands (such as saying "next" to move between exercises).
+KettleCue uses your device’s microphone to enable voice commands (such as saying "next" to move between exercises).

 - Audio is processed locally on your device using Apple’s speech recognition services.
-- KettleQ does not record, store, or transmit your voice data.
+- KettleCue does not record, store, or transmit your voice data.
 - Voice input is only used to control app functionality in real time.

 ## Data Storage